 In each region, city or town, you will find an enormous variety of places worth visiting and events worth attending.
 Information about such places and events is available on town’s websites and in local newspapers.

-You will find almost anything you like in Poland: from rocky mountains, wide beaches, clean lakes and vast forests to world-class monuments.
-The greatest attraction of the country is its varied, unspoilt and unrestrictedly accessible nature.
-In Poland there is a large number of landscape parks and protected areas, including 23 national parks, 7 of which are on the UNESCO List of Biosphere Reserves.
+In Poland you will find almost anything you like in this regard: from rocky mountains, wide beaches, clean lakes and vast forests to world-class monuments.
+The greatest attraction of the country is its varied,

 This is why Poland is a paradise for active tourists who can travel around on foot, by canoe, on horseback or by bicycle.
 The best season for this type of holiday in terms of weather conditions is between May and September but Polish summer, usually dry and warm, also invites for trips in October.